SKU rationalization in the fashion business

 Importance of Rationalization in Fashion

-3. Improved Product Quality: A more focused production process often results in better quality products, enhancing brand reputation.
+- Improved Product Quality: A more focused production process often results in better quality products, enhancing brand reputation.
+Maintaining a consistent SKU code for each product variant, such as variations in color and size, is crucial for streamlining inventory management.

 SKU Rationalization: A Key Component